dev-0x0/dev-0x0.github.io/_posts/2022-10-22-file-transfers-part-2.md

 # Linux to Windows File Transfer

+In this tutorial, we will cover the use of `certutil.exe` for transferring a file from Linux to a Windows system.

 ## Scenario

 We have a Windows and a Linux system connected to the same local network.